haskell/haskell-platform/download-website/index.markdown

 % Haskell Platform Download (Beta)
 %

-This is the beta release of the Haskell Platform, version 2009.2.0.
+This is the beta release of the Haskell Platform, version 2009.2.0: a single, standard Haskell distribution for every system.

 The Haskell Platform is a blessed library and tool suite for Haskell culled from [Hackage], along with installers for a wide variety of